papertank/envoy-deploy/readme.md

 ### Setup

-Download or clone this repository then edit the envoy.config.php file with the Git repository and server path for your app.
+Download or clone this repository then edit the envoy.config.php file with the ssh login, Git repository, server path for your app.

 The `$path` (server path) should already be created in your server and be a blank directory.

-Set the `@servers` ssh login command in Envoy.blade.php to your server's username, host name and optional port.

 You should set your website root directory (in vhost / server config) to `$path`/current (e.g /var/www/default/current)